Menu Close

 Choosing a Residential Treatment Center in Austin, TX

-Deaths caused by heroin, meth, and cocaine all continued to rise in Texas in 2021.1 As drug rates trend upward across the country, it’s important to understand why addiction happens and how treatment can help.
+As drug rates trend upward across the country, it’s essential to understand why addiction happens and how treatment can help.
+Deaths caused by heroin, meth, and cocaine all continued to rise in Texas in 20211.
 Addiction is a serious, chronic disease that affects the brain and body.
 People with addiction often cannot control their use of drugs or alcohol, even when it causes them problems.
 Over time, addiction can lead to physical and mental health problems, job loss, financial instability, and damaged relationships.
-But addiction is treatable, and recovery is possible.
+Addiction is treatable, and recovery is possible, but the first step is often a residential treatment center.

 The Addiction Cycle

-Substance abuse and addiction cause changes in the brain that can be long-lasting.
-These changes make it difficult to stop using drugs even when people want to.
-They can also lead to cravings and a strong desire to use drugs again.
-Addiction typically follows a cycle that looks like:
+Substance use, misuse, dependency, and addiction cause changes in the brain that can be long-lasting.
+These changes make it difficult to stop using substances such as drugs and alcohol, even when people want to.
+They can also lead to cravings and a strong desire to use these substances again.
+Addiction typically follows a cycle that looks like this:

 Substance Use